-In this section, we analyse the environmental dependency and linearity of SN~Ia colour standardisation.
-This section is the colour counterpart of the stretch-standardisation study of \drpaper{Ginolin et al. (2024a)}, which provides a full description the standardisation procedure in their Section~4.
-We briefly describe here the key elements.
+In this section, we analyse the environmental dependence and linearity of the SN~Ia colour standardisation.
+This section is the colour counterpart of the stretch-standardisation study of \cite{Ginolin_2024a}, who provided a full description the standardisation procedure in their Section~4.
+We briefly describe the key elements below.

-We compute the Hubble residuals, $\Delta\mu=\mu_\mathrm{obs}-\mu_\mathrm{cosmo}$, assuming \cite{Planck_2020} cosmology.
-For a volume-limited sample like ours, the observed distance moduli can be written as \citep{Tripp_1998}:
+We computed the Hubble residuals, $\Delta\mu=\mu_\mathrm{obs}-\mu_\mathrm{cosmo}$, assuming \cite{Planck_2020} cosmology.
+For a volume-limited sample like ours, the observed distance moduli can be written as \citep{Tripp_1998}

-with $c$ (colour), $x_1$ (stretch) and $m_B$ (peak magnitude in B band) estimated per SN using the \texttt{SALT2} “T21” lightcurve fitter \citep{Guy_2010, Betoule_2014,Taylor_2021}.
-The $p$ term is the probability for a given SN~Ia to belong to a given environmental subgroup (e.g. SNe in locally blue environments), and takes into account errors on the environmental proxy used.
+with $c$ (colour), $x_1$ (stretch), and $m_B$ (peak magnitude in B band) estimated per SN using the \texttt{SALT2} T21 light-curve fitter \citep{Guy_2010, Betoule_2014,Taylor_2021}.
+The $p$ term is the probability for a given SN~Ia to belong to a given environmental subgroup (e.g. SNe in locally blue environments), and it takes the errors on the environmental proxy into account.

-The standardisation parameters $\alpha$, $\beta$ and $\gamma$ represent the empirical standardisation relations respectively for stretch, colour and environment. \new{$M_0$ is the absolute SNe~Ia magnitude, degenerate with the Hubble constant.} In this paper, we focus on the $\beta$ standardisation term and its connection with the environmental step ($\gamma$).
-The stretch standardisation parameter ($\alpha$) as well as the environmental magnitude offset $\gamma$ are studied in detail in \drpaper{Ginolin et al. (2024a)}.
+The standardisation parameters $\alpha$, $\beta$, and $\gamma$ represent the empirical standardisation relations for stretch, colour, and environment, respectively. $M_0$ is the absolute SNe~Ia magnitude, which is degenerate with the Hubble constant.
+We focused on the $\beta$ standardisation term and on its connection with the environmental step ($\gamma$).
+The stretch standardisation parameter ($\alpha$) and the environmental magnitude offset $\gamma$ were studied in detail in \cite{Ginolin_2024a}.

-We fit the standardisation parameters along with an intrinsic scatter ($\sigma_\mathrm{int}$) using a total-$\chi^2$ fit.
-As detailed in \drpaper{Ginolin et al. (2024a)}, this technique, which simultaneously fits for the true underlying $x1$, $c$ and $p$, outputs unbiased standardisation parameters, unlike the simple $\chi^2$ method that assumes that the measured (and noisy) $x1$, $c$ and $p$ correspond to the truth.
-This is demonstrated in Section 4 and in the Appendix of \drpaper{Ginolin et al. (2024a)} and further illustrated in Appendix~\ref{ap:fitting} for the $\beta$ standardisation.
+We fitted the standardisation parameters along with an intrinsic scatter ($\sigma_\mathrm{int}$) using a total-$\chi^2$ fit.
+As detailed in \cite{Ginolin_2024a}, this technique, which simultaneously fits for the true underlying $x1$, $c$, and $p$, outputs unbiased standardisation parameters.
+This is different from the simple $\chi^2$ method, which assumes that the measured (and noisy) $x1$, $c$, and $p$ correspond to the truth.
+This is demonstrated in Section 4 and in the appendix of \cite{Ginolin_2024a} and is further illustrated in Appendix~\ref{ap:fitting} for the $\beta$ standardisation.